Galapagos Islands Vacations: everything you should know before booking

 - Bask in the sun at Playa Mann

-- Get informed in the Interpretation Center
+- Get informed at the Interpretation Center

 - Visit Playa Punta Carola (the best Sunset Spot)